Wizards-vs-Robots/documentation/uc/spawn_different_robot_classes.md

 # 2. Flow of Events

 ## 2.1 Basic Flow
-The Game (Wave Manager) is activated and tasked to decide upon the robots (and their classes) for the next wave.
+The game is activated and tasked to decide upon the robots (and their classes) for the next wave.
 To this end, the Game considers the multiple classes that are available for creation.
 Each class has a strength rating and number of spawns.
-With this, the Game solves a Knapsack Problem in order to fill the next wave with robots.
+With this, the game solves a knapsack problem in order to fill the next wave with robots.
 The robots are then created in the game with random starting positions and a random time delay.
 There are several tweaking possibilties to the decision algorithm for balancing purposes.